SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 .. note::

-    If you are wondering, why your new plugin's log messages don't seem to show up: The Console's log level is configured to be at least info by default which hides your debug messages.
+    If you are wondering why your new plugin's log messages don't seem to show up: The Console's log level is configured to be at least info by default which hides your debug messages.

 If you don't want to reconfigure the entire logging, but want to hide a certain plugin from the logs you can also use composite logging options.
-This can be achieved by referencing both the original logging config and you specialized config that does only contain the changed logging options.
+This can be achieved by referencing both the original logging config and your specialized config that only contains the changed logging options.
 The following example shows this:

 .. code-block:: bash